moussan/AWS-DDOS-Playbooks/README.md

 Objective: Quickly detect and confirm the DDoS attack.
 Steps:
-A. Enable AWS Shield and monitor AWS CloudWatch for anomalies.
+- Enable AWS Shield and monitor AWS CloudWatch for anomalies.
-B. Use AWS WAF to detect traffic spikes and malicious patterns.
+- Use AWS WAF to detect traffic spikes and malicious patterns.
-C. Confirm attack type and scale using AWS Trusted Advisor and Shield metrics.
+- Confirm attack type and scale using AWS Trusted Advisor and Shield metrics.
-D. Activate the AWS Shield Response Team (SRT) if using AWS Shield Advanced.
+- Activate the AWS Shield Response Team (SRT) if using AWS Shield Advanced.

 **Outcome: Attack identified, initial response team activated.**